Sparapani/familytreeapi/README.md

 initial data:
 by default is create some members and relatives

-The response statuses gonna be:
+The response statuses can be:
 200 - OK
 400 - Bad request (if some required field is empty)